Croziflette, French Pasta Bake with Bacon & Reblochon

 So here we are, me and the hubs.
 Visiting Switzerland and the French Alps region by car.
 We set up camp in the beautiful town of Chamonix located right next to the Mont Blanc mountain, the highest mountain in Europe.
 And because our rental apartment has this fully equipped kitchen I am ready to start cooking some local specialty dishes!Off we go to the local supermarket to buy lovely diot sausages, dried porcini mushrooms, several local cheeses, some wine, raclette, potatoes and a box of crozets pasta.
 I’m ready to start cooking!

 So for this crozotto I needed the crozets pasta, reblochon cheese and bacon.
 Check.
 You can also make this recipe with cured ham instead of bacon.
-I like to use bacon because it makes this dish look very much like another French classic, tartiflette: a gratin with scalloped potatoes, bacon, onions and reblochon cheese.
+I like to use bacon because it makes this croziflette dish look very much like another French classic, tartiflette: a gratin with scalloped potatoes, bacon, onions and reblochon cheese.

 I grated the reblochon cheese and then added some leftover cheddar also.
 Because reblochon has a rather soft texture, I leave the cheese in the fridge for a couple of days and grate it when it is ice cold in the middle.
 No need to remove the rind!
-Some recipes will ask you to slice the reblochon cheese into large slivers and put those on top of the crozets, onion and bacon mixture.
+Some croziflette recipes will ask you to slice the reblochon cheese into large slivers and put those on top of the crozets, onion and bacon mixture.
 Enjoy this one!

-My croziflette: a French pasta bake with local crozets, bacon and reblochon cheese.
+So here’s my croziflette recipe then: a French pasta bake with local crozets, bacon and reblochon cheese.
 One of my favorite French Alps mountain dishes!

 - 12,5 oz crozets pasta (350 g)